s-suryakiran/SegMentor/ReadMe.md

-# Transformavericks - Video Frame Prediction + Segmentation
+# SegMentor - Video Frame Prediction + Segmentation

 # Instructions to reproduce our results